Lashmanbala/Data-Pipeline-Project/README.md

 I created a Mysql server in AWS RDS.
 And I connected with the server using Sqlalchemy package.
 And I created database in order to put table thorough Lambda function.

 I created a Lambda function with a trigger of s3 bucket which I have created.
 If any input of a csv file will trigger the function.
 In the code part of I connected with the s3 and Mysql.
-But here I needed to create a lambda layer to import the Sqlalchemy and Panas packages which are not available in Lambda.
+But here I needed to create a lambda layer to import the Sqlalchemy and Pandas packages which are not available in Lambda.

 # Working of The Pipeline